Capt Jeff Rogers has lead anglers to many wonderful catches including 6 world records and 6 Hawaii state records !

 Fish discovery made public.

 It took me over a year to prove to the State of Hawaii DAR that I was catching almaco jack (seriola rivoliana) in Hawaiian waters.
 My discovery was made official on April 4th 2002 when the “world authority on carangid fishes”, Dr. William F. Smith-Vaniz confirmed my findings from photographs I sent to him.
 This was after Hawaii ichthyologists examined actual specimens I sent to them in Honolulu and they claimed I was mistaken.
 The controversy about this fish arose again in Oct. ’05 when A local company started farm raising almaco jack for consumption under the name “Kona Kampachi” in offshore pens here.
-They were soon accused of introducing a new species prompting an article in the West Hawaii Today newspaper clearing up the confusion and making my discovery public.
+They were soon accused of introducing a new species prompting an article that clears up that confusion.

 May 15th 2004